stackhawk/hawkscan-action/README.md

       with:
         apiKey: ${{ secrets.HAWK_API_KEY }}
         dryRun: true
-        environmentVariables: |
-          APP_HOST
-          APP_ID
-          APP_ENV
         configurationFiles: |
           stackhawk.yml
           stackhawk-extras.yml
         network: host
 ```

 The configuration above will perform a dry run, meaning it will only print out the Docker command that it would run if `dryRun` were set to `false`, which is the default.
-It will pass the environment variables `APP_HOST`, `APP_ID`, and `APP_ENV` to HawkScan so that they can be used in the `stackhawk.yml` and `stackhawk-extra.yml` configuration files.
 Finally, it tells HawkScan to use the `stackhawk.yml` configuration file and overlay the `stackhawk-extra.yml` configuration file on top of it.

 ## Need Help?